Impact

 Risk and Exploitability

 The exploitation of this flaw requires the ability to influence the module’s output, typically by injecting crafted content into a page that uses Translate.
+The CVSS score of 2.7 indicates low severity.
 Users must be able to view the affected page, which may be an implicit attack vector.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog, indicating no known active exploits.
+The EPSS score of 0.00018 indicates a very low exploitation probability, and the vulnerability is not listed in the CISA KEV catalog, indicating no known active exploits.
 Nevertheless, because the attack can be performed through normal page rendering, the theoretical risk is moderate: it could be carried out by a distant adversary with knowledge of a vulnerable site.
-Due to the lack of an EPSS score, organizations should treat the risk as uncertain but potentially exploitable.

 OpenCVE Enrichment